AnnularLabs/auto-words/README.md

 **Currently this program will help me to extract the marked words**

+### Uus

+1. Specify the target file path

+2. Specify the output path

 ### TODO

 - [ ] format RGB vlaue

-- [ ] Optimize the code🤔️

 ### 🦄

-- I will improve according to their own needs, if you have good ideas welcome to discuss😇
+- If you have good ideas welcome to discuss😇
 - [post](https://agility6.site/blog/auto-word-java/)